 The intent of the Chesapeake Bay Reduction Fishery Cap is to ensure protection of an important nursery ground for menhaden.
-Currently, harvest of menhaden by the reduction fishery in the Chesapeake Bay is prohibited when 100% of the cap has been reached.
 This protection helps support menhaden recruitment in the Bay and protects a forage base for predators such as striped bass.